-Boardman Glenwood Junior High has received a highly competitive $16,000 Ohio Environmental Education Fund Grant.
+Boardman Glenwood Junior High has received a highly competitive $16,000 Ohio Environmental Education Fund Grant founded by the Ohio EPA.
 Students at the school will use the funds to reduce their waste by up to 35% by composting in an Earth Tub composting system.

 The Earth Tub is 8 feet in diameter, and can handle 100 pounds of biodegradables a day.
 By the start of school next year, it should be fully up and running so that bags of compost will eventually be donated to community members including parents, teachers, business owners and urban/community gardens.